Stories from Hartford's Grassroots

 Wilde himself said that upon retirement from his successes he would find a place “to work and dream.”

 Oscar Wilde’s mother, Jane Elgee, greatly influenced her son.
 She was a linguist, writer, and poet, born in County Wexford, who worked to preserve Irish folk tales and legends being wiped from the collective Irish memory.
-She was part of the Young Ireland movement which opposed British colonialism which threatened to destroy the indigenous culture, including the speaking of the Irish language.
+She was part of the Young Ireland movement which opposed British colonialism that threatened to destroy the indigenous culture, including the speaking of the Irish language.

 Wilde was much more of a political rebel than he is given credit for.
 Greatly influenced by Peter Kropotkin, Wilde considered himself “something of an anarchist.”
 After his American tour, he penned “The Soul of Man Under Socialism,” a well-reasoned essay on libertarian socialism.
-In 1886, he raised his voice in support of the Haymarket Martyrs, Chicago anarchists on death row for a crime they didn’t commit.
+In 1886, he raised his voice in support of the Haymarket Martyrs, Chicago anarchists and labor activists on death row for a crime they didn’t commit.

 Many critics were merciless with Wilde for his long hair and fabulous appearance.
 He was called a “baboon,” “radically corrupt,” an “insult to art.”
 They hinted —not so subtly— that he was a homosexual.
 He was in fact a gay man, at a time when being out would mean prison or worse.
 The Courant, taking its cue from English newspapers and magazines like Punch, was unrelenting in its homophobia.
-It was his “outlaw sexuality” that led to Wilde’s 1895-1897 prison sentence at hard labor.
+It was his “outlaw sexuality” that led to Wilde’s 1895-1897 prison sentence at hard labor, the paper said.

 There were rumors in Hartford that Trinity college students planned to disrupt the Opera House performance (as Yale students had done in New Haven the night before).
 Wilde’s lecture was not interrupted, however, except by a few male audience members who left the Opera House at the very start.